Emergent non-Hermitian localization phenomena in the synthetic space of zero-dimensional bosonic systems: Theory

 where $\hat H=\Delta (\hat{a}_1^\dagger \hat{a}_1 - \hat{a}_2^\dagger \hat{a}_2)$, $\gamma_{jk}$ are real and positive elements of a $2\times2$ decoherence matrix $\hat\gamma$, and $\hbar$ is the reduced Planck’s constant.
 The diagonal elements of the decoherence matrix account for the inner mode dissipation, whereas off-diagonal terms are responsible for the incoherent mode couplings.
 Such a Lindblad master equation naturally emerges in several experimental platforms.
 For instance, the asymmetric intermode dissipation can be realized in cascaded optical systems~\cite{Leefmans2021}, where asymmetric dissipation favors a unidirectional flow of particles [c.f.
 Fig.~\ref{fig1}(a)], in microtoroidal resonators~\cite{Ozdemir2019,Zhang2020}, where modes incoherent scattering between clockwise and counter-clockwise modes can be engineered using nanotips [see Fig.~\ref{fig1}(b)], parametric optical oscillators~\cite{Roy2020}, and other optical setups~\cite{Qin21_wave,Qin2021,Fang2021,Nair2020}.

 For the sake of simplicity, in what follows, we assume that the decoherence matrix $\hat\gamma$, in \eqref{Eq:Lindblad1}, is symmetric, i.e., $\gamma_{12}=\gamma_{21}=\gamma$, and $\gamma_{11}=\gamma_{22}=\Gamma$.
-For \eqref{Eq:Lindblad1} to be stable, i.e., whether the system has a well-defined steady state such that $\partial_t \sss =0$, the decoherence matrix must be positive-definite and ${\rm det}\hat\gamma>0$ (i.e., $\Gamma>\gamma$).
+For \eqref{Eq:Lindblad1} to be stable, the decoherence matrix must be positive-definite and ${\rm det}\hat\gamma>0$ (i.e., $\Gamma>\gamma$).
 Although physical systems must respect this condition, in the mathematical treatment the positive-definiteness property can be eased and we can safely set $\Gamma=0$ in the following.
 Indeed, one can make ${\rm det}\hat\gamma<0$ by properly gauging away the decoherence rate $\Gamma$~\cite{Ozdemir2019}, meaning that one starts working in the local frame which is globally decaying.
 Similarly, zero-net losses can be induced by balanced gain, whose quantum noise can be safely discarded when dealing with non-Hermitian forms of the dimer field moments as done in, e.g., Ref.~\cite{Arkhipov2021a} (although too large gain leads to instabilities, and the zero-net loss assumption is valid either for short times or for nonlinear systems~\cite{Arkhipov2019b}).

 The anti-$\cal PT$-symmetric nature of the system is reflected in the time dynamics of the $N$th order moments $\boldsymbol{A}=\left(\langle\hat a_1^{N}\hat a_2^0\rangle,\langle\hat a_1^{N-1}\hat a_2\rangle,\dots,\langle\hat a_1^{0}\hat a_2^N\rangle\right)^T$, which is governed by the corresponding evolution matrix $M$.
 One has $i\partial_t\boldsymbol{A} =i M \boldsymbol{A} $ [the $N$th order field moments are a closed space under the action of \eqref{Eq:Lindblad1}] and $\{iM,{\cal PT}\}=0$, where curled brackets denote anticommutator (see Appendix~\ref{AA} and Refs.~\cite{Arkhipov2019b,Arkhipov2021a}).
 Note the latter condition implies that the matrix $M$ commutes with $\cal PT$ operator, i.e., it is $\cal PT$ invariant.